vngcloud/terraform-provider-vngcloud/docs/resources/vdb_relational_database.md

     - The ID of the backup for restoration.
 This field is optional and cannot be changed after creation.

 - **is_poc** (Bool, Optional):
     - Is Poc Resource.
-This field is optional and cannot be changed after creation.
+This field is optional.

 - **zone_id** (String, Optional, ForceNew, Computed): Zone ID.
 Default value: HCM03-1A.
 Allowed values: HCM03-1A, HCM03-1B, HCM03-1C